-Yala national park is a strict nature reserve which covers a vast area of countryside in the southeast of Sri Lanka.
+Yala national park is a strict nature reserve that covers a vast area of countryside in the southeast of Sri Lanka.
 It stretches over two provinces of the island namely, Hambantota and Monaragala.
 The park was initially used as a hunting ground for the privileged under British rule.
 It was designated as a wildlife sanctuary in 1900 and as a national park in 1938.
-Presently with so much to offer, Yala national park is a promising sanctum for travellers seeking nature and adventure.
+Presently with so much to offer, Yala national park is a promising sanctum for travelers seeking nature and adventure.

-Yala national park has a protected area of nearly 130,000 hectares of land consisting of a diverse range of habitats including light forests, scrubs, grasslands, tanks, swamps and lagoons.
+Yala national park has a protected area of nearly 130,000 hectares of land consisting of a diverse range of habitats including light forests, scrubs, grasslands, tanks, swamps, and lagoons.
 This distinct landscape ensures the perfect habitat for a great variety and density of wildlife, making Yala one of the best national parks in Sri Lanka.
-Although the park is lack of thick forest cover the wild animals are experts in taking cover from the snooping eyes of the visitors.
+Although the park is lacking of thick forest cover the wild animals are experts in taking cover from the snooping eyes of the visitors.

 Yala National park has been divided into five blocks.
-Due to the presence of an average of one leopard per square kilometre, block 1 has become the most visited one Block 1 is mainly under forest cover with some large grassland. other habitat types in block 1 are water holes, tanks, lagoons, mangroves and Chena lands.
+Due to the presence of an average of one leopard per square kilometer, block 1 has become the most visited one Block 1 is mainly under forest cover with some large grassland. other habitat types in block 1 are water holes, tanks, lagoons, mangroves, and Chena lands.
 Block 2 is similar in vegetation to block 1 whereas in blocks 3,4 and 5 forests are reasonably widespread.

-Despite the fact that much of the park is closed to visitors the area which is open has the richest and most diverse collection of wildlife and thus Yala national park has become the finest park in the country for viewing the biggest variety of animal in a single day.
+Despite the fact that much of the park is closed to visitors the area which is open has the richest and most diverse collection of wildlife and thus Yala national park has become the finest park in the country for viewing the biggest variety of animals in a single day.

 Climate Of Yala National Park

 Yala national park is in a dry, semi-arid environment in Sri Lanka, however, it demonstrates a fertile greenish look during the monsoon season.
 The temperature of the park ranges from 26c to above 30c.
 During the months of September to December.
-Yala gets most of is rainfall through the north-east monsoon.
-The mean annual rainfall ranges between 500-775 millimetres.
+Yala gets most of its rainfall through the northeast monsoon.
+The mean annual rainfall ranges between 500-775 millimeters.
 Generally, December and January are the wettest months in the park while drought conditions are observed between May to September.
 The elevation is 30 meters in the areas close to the coast and rises in the interior to about 100 to 125 meters.

 Flora Of Yala National Park

 Yala National park is a vast extended forest with eternal beauty and mystery.
 It has varied ecosystems Including moist monsoon forests, dry monsoon forests, semi-deciduous forests, thorn forests, grasslands, marshes, marine wetlands and sandy beaches.
-The dominant plant species that are observed inside the park include Manilkara hexandra, Terminalia arjuna, Cynodon Barberi, Zoysia matrella Drypetes Sepiaria, Ceylon Satinwood, Limonia, Berrya cordifolia, Randia dumetorum ,Pleuroustylia opposite, Gymnema Sylvestre, Bell mimosa, Neem, Banyan, Toothbrush tree, Schleichera Oleosa, Vitex Pinnata, Indian blackberry, Gmelina Asiatica, Carissa Spinarum, Euphorbia antiquorum , Acacia Eburnea, Glennie Unijuga and asparagus Racemosus.
+The dominant plant species that are observed inside the park include Manilkara Hexandra, Terminalia arjuna, Cynodon Barberi, Zoysia matrella Drypetes Sepiaria, Ceylon Satinwood, Limonia, Berrya cordifolia, Randia dumetorum ,Pleuroustylia opposite, Gymnema Sylvestre, Bell mimosa, Neem, Banyan, Toothbrush tree, Schleichera Oleosa, Vitex Pinnata, Indian blackberry, Gmelina Asiatica, Carissa Spinarum, Euphorbia antiquorum , Acacia Eburnea, Glennie Unijuga, and asparagus Racemosus.

 Fauna Of Yala National Park

-Yala national park provides a memorable opportunity to see the island’s fauna, which consists of one the planet’s largest leopard populations.
-Yala is home to 44 mammal species, 215 bird species and 46 reptile species.
+Yala national park provides a memorable opportunity to see the island’s fauna, which consists of one of the planet’s largest leopard populations.
+Yala is home to 44 mammal species, 215 bird species, and 46 reptile species.
 Among the 44 different species of mammals found in this park.
 The Sri Lankan elephant and the Sri Lankan leopard are the most popular, It is also home to Panthera Pardus Kotiya, A majestic leopard endemic to Sri Lanka.

-Other famous residents include wild water buffalo, Sri Lankan leopard, Sri Lankan sloth Bear, Olive ridley leatherback turtle hawksbill turtle, Green turtle loggerhead sea turtle, toque macaque, Golden palm civet red slender loris, fishing cat, crocodiles, Sri Lankan krait Boulenger’s keelback, Sri Lankan flying snake, painted-lip lizard, Wiegmann, fan-throated lizard, mugger crocodile, saltwater crocodile, Indian cobra and Russell’s viper.
+Other famous residents include wild water buffalo, Sri Lankan leopard, Sri Lankan sloth Bear, Olive ridley leatherback turtle hawksbill turtle, Green turtle loggerhead sea turtle, toque macaque, Golden palm civet red slender loris, fishing cat, crocodiles, Sri Lankan krait Boulenger’s keelback, Sri Lankan flying snake, painted-lip lizard, Wiegmann, fan-throated lizard, mugger crocodile, saltwater crocodile, Indian cobra, and Russell’s viper.

-Amphibians inside the park include bufo Atukoralei and Adenomus Kelaarti, Fish species in the lagoons and marshes include Mozambique tilapia, stone sucker, Esomus Thermoicos, blackspot barb, olive barb, orange Chromide, common spiny loach, crabs and prawns, butterfly species include common bluebottle, common lime butterfly crimson rose, common jezebel, and common Mormon.
+Amphibians inside the park include bufo Atukoralei and Adenomus Kelaarti, Fish species in the lagoons and marshes include Mozambique tilapia, stone sucker, Esomus Thermoicos, blackspot barb, olive barb, orange Chromite, common spiny loach, crabs and prawns, butterfly species include common bluebottle, common lime butterfly crimson rose, common jezebel, and common Mormon.

 Among 215 bird species In Yala, six are considered to be endemic to the country.
 Birds In Yala include Sri Lanka grey hornbill, Sri Lanka jungle fowl, Sri Lanka wood pigeon, crimson-fronted barbet, black-capped bulbul, Blue-tailed bee-eater, and Brown-capped babbler, water birds include lesser whitelisting duck, garganey, lesser cormorant, Indian cormorant, grey heron, black-headed ibis, Eurasian spoonbill, Asian openbill, painted stork, rare birds include black-necked stork and lesser adjutant, migratory waterfowls include northern pintail, white-winged tern, Eurasian curlew, whimbrel, godwits and ruddy turnstone.

-other birds include the great pelican, spot-billed pelican, lesser flamingo, pelicans, purple heron, night herons, egrets, purple swamphen, oriental darter, yellow-wattled lapwing, red -wattled lapwing, great stone-curlew rock pigeon, barred buttonquail, Indian peafowl, black stork, black-winged stilt, greater flamingo, crested serpent eagle, white-bellied sea eagle, orange-breasted green pigeon, hornbills, old-world flycatchers, Indian paradise flycatcher, Asian barbets and orioles.
+other birds include the great pelican, spot-billed pelican, lesser flamingo, pelicans, purple heron, night herons, egrets, purple swamphen, oriental darter, yellow-wattled lapwing, red-wattled lapwing, great stone-curlew rock pigeon, barred buttonquail, Indian peafowl, black stork, black-winged stilt, greater flamingo, crested serpent eagle, white-bellied sea eagle, orange-breasted green pigeon, hornbills, old-world flycatchers, Indian paradise flycatcher, Asian barbets, and orioles.